-1. CAMPAIGN STATEMENT.
-Sworn election campaign contribution and expenditure statement prepared and executed by a candidate.
+- A. CAMPAIGN STATEMENT.
+Sworn election campaign contribution and expenditure statement prepared and executed by a candidate. - B. CAMPAIGN COMMITTEE.
+A committee of citizens formed to campaign for a specific candidate. - C. CANDIDATE.
+Any person who: - 1. files a declaration of candidacy for an elected office of the City; or - 2. receives contributions, makes expenditures, or gives consent for another person to receive contributions or make expenditures to bring about the person's nomination or election to such office; or - causes on his or her behalf, any written material or advertisement to be printed, published, broadcast, distributed or disseminated which indicates an intention to seek such office.

-- CAMPAIGN COMMITTEE.
-A committee of citizens formed to campaign for a specific candidate. - 3.
-CANDIDATE.
-Any person who: - 1. files a declaration of candidacy for an elected office of the City; or - 2. received contributions or made expenditures or consents to another person receiving contributions or making expenditures with a view to bringing about such person's nomination or election to such office; or - 3. causes on his or her behalf, any written material or advertisement to be printed, published, broadcast, distributed or disseminated which indicates an intention to seek such office.
+D. CONTRIBUTION.

-4. CONTRIBUTION.
+1. Any of the following when done for political purposes:

-- 1. Any of the following when done for political purposes: - 1.
-A gift, subscription, donation, unpaid or partially unpaid loan, advance, or deposit of money or anything of value, or on behalf of a candidate, or a candidate's election committee. - 2.
-An express, legally-enforceable contract, promise, or agreement to make a gift, subscription, donation, loan, advance, or deposit of money or anything of value to or on behalf of a candidate, or a candidate's election committee. - 3.
-Any transfer of funds from a political committee, a party committee, another candidate, an officeholder, or a campaign committee to a candidate, or a candidate's election committee. - 4.
-Compensation paid by any person or committee, other than the candidate, or the candidate's election committee, for personal services rendered for, but without charge to, the candidate or the candidate's election committee; - 5.
+- a.
+A gift, subscription, donation, unpaid or partially unpaid loan, advance, or deposit of money or anything of value, or on behalf of a candidate, or a candidate's election committee. - b.
+An express, legally-enforceable contract, promise, or agreement to make a gift, subscription, donation, loan, advance, or deposit of money or anything of value to or on behalf of a candidate, or a candidate's election committee. - c.
+Any transfer of funds from a political committee, a party committee, another candidate, an officeholder, or a campaign committee to a candidate, or a candidate's election committee. - d.
+Compensation paid by any person or committee, other than the candidate, or the candidate's election committee, for personal services rendered for, but without charge to, the candidate or the candidate's election committee; - e.
 Goods or services provided at less than fair market value to, or for the benefit of a candidate, or a candidate's election committee. - 2.
 For the purposes of this Chapter, contributions other than money or its equivalent shall be deemed to have a value equivalent to the fair market value of the contribution. - 3.
-'Contribution' does not include: - services provided without compensation by an individual or individuals volunteering their time on behalf of a candidate, or a candidate's election committee; - 2. money lent to a candidate or a candidate's election committee, at market rate, in the ordinary course of business. - 5.
-DISBURSEMENT.
-Monies, transfers, or other withdrawals from a fund for any purpose. - 6.
-EXPENDITURE.
+'Contribution' does not include: - a. services provided without compensation by an individual or individuals volunteering their time on behalf of a candidate, or a candidate's election committee; - b. money lent to a candidate or a candidate's election committee, at market rate, in the ordinary course of business. - E. DISBURSEMENT.
+Monies, transfers, or other withdrawals from a fund for any purpose.